 Anti-fracking campaigners have said Fylde coast flooding due to heavy rain could mean an increased threat of pollution from drill sites.

-They say Cuadrilla’s well pad at Preston New Road was under inches of water following the heavy rains and that if there is run off from the site in future this could lead to fields and watercourses being contaminated with fracking chemicals and drilling muds.
+They say Cuadrilla’s well pad at Preston New Road was under inches of water following the heavy rains and that if there is run off from the site in future this could lead to fields and watercourses being contaminated with fracking fluid.

 Claire Stephenson, from Frack Free Lancashire, said the repeated flooding of the Preston New Road site and surrounding fields gave residents regular cause for concern.